arnav-007/Cement_Strength_Prediction/README.md

 # 📌 Project Description
  ## Key Features

-This is a **Flask-based model** that triggers model training and predictions on structured CSV data files.
+This is a **Flask-based machine learning model** that triggers model training and predictions on structured CSV data files.
 It incorporates:

 - Utilizes Python libraries such as:
   - 📦 `NumPy`, `Pandas` for data handling